Nucleate_Boiling_Rohsenow

 T_w - the temperature of the surface in [C], [K], [F], or [R].

 C_s_f - is the surface coefficient which depends on the fluid, surface material and conditions.
-(Table 11-1 from Nellis and Klein (Introduction to Engineering Heat Transfer, 2020, Cambridge) with values for specific situations appears below.
-If a specific value is unavailable for the desired combination, a value of 0.013 can be assumed.)
+(Table 7-1 from Nellis and Klein with values for specific situations appears below.
+If a value of <0 is provided then the default value of 0.013 is used.

 Notes:

-This procedure is responsible for determining the property data of the specified fluid .
+This procedure is responsible for determining the property data of the specified fluid.
 It uses the correlation developed by Rohsenow (1952).
 This function should be used only as a rough estimate of the heat flux as errors of 100% are common.
-More accurate correlations exist, including Leiner and Gorenflo (1992). and Cooper (1984) The Kutateladze correlation is also available in EES as Nucleate_Boiling_Kutateladze.
+More accurate correlations exist, including the Gorenflo and the Cooper correlations.
+The Kutateladze correlation is also available in EES as Nucleate_Boiling_Kutateladze.

 Example: